 Our electrical engineering graduates will have:

-e.
-An ability to identify, formulate and solve engineering problems.
+(1) an ability to identify, formulate, and solve complex engineering problems by applying